prateekshukla1108/neovim-config/README.md

 Now you can use `<leader>ga` to get context and ask questions about the text selected in visual mode from gemini-cli

+Use <leader>fp to find the projects (found using .git) and then fuzzy find the files for faster navigation

 ## Features

 - **Dashboard**: Alpha dashboard for a clean startup screen